 The goal is to repeat concepts in multiple classes to solidify learning in both English and Bahasa Indonesia.
-For example, during Week 4, conversational English will focus on Food/Cooking, and math terms of weight and measurement will be incorporated in these lessons.
+For example, during Week 4, Conversational English classes will focus on food/cooking, and math terms of weight and measurement will be incorporated in these lessons.
 American cooking will be the focus, even extending to food preparation for different holidays in America.
-Computer lessons in both English and Bahasa Indonesia will focus on Microsoft word, and because the computer professor and the English teacher can clearly see all the topics being covered in the other classes, these lessons could involve typing about celebrations, religion, recipes ….
+Computer lessons in both English and Bahasa Indonesia will focus on Microsoft Word, and because the computer professor and the English teacher can clearly see all the topics being covered in the other classes, these lessons could involve typing about celebrations, religion, recipes ….
 These topics would be the focal point when teaching library and research skills.
 Students will practice multicultural communication skills when presenting projects.

 In order for the framework to work timetabling is crucial.
 The proposed timetable design allows for all classes being taught in Bahasa Indonesia to be taught in the morning and English classes taught in the afternoon.
-If students have Algebra in the morning they will see the same terms being taught in their academic English classes in the afternoon.
-The afternoon lesson would not be an in-depth Algebra lesson, but rather an English Algebra lesson so that students could recognize the terms in their English textbooks once in America or another English-speaking country.
-The time-tabling also has to allow for field trips to take place so that students can learn life skills.
+If students have Algebra in the morning they will see the same terms being taught in their Academic English classes in the afternoon.
+The afternoon lesson would not be an in-depth algebra lesson, but rather an English algebra lesson so that students could recognize the terms in their English textbooks once in America or another English-speaking country.
+The timetabling also has to allow for field trips to take place so that students can learn life skills.
 For instance, during the food/cooking week a trip to the grocery store could be planned for students to buy the supplies needed to prepare a recipe.
 Students could take these trips on a Saturday morning, or during English blocks in the afternoon.
 Service learning has also been incorporated in the timetable to allow students to learn additional life skills.
 The timetable also needed to include TOEFL prep/testing, as the students would be required to sit for these exams prior to entering university.
 Another consideration in the timetabling is their level of English – students would need to be divided according to language ability in the afternoons – beginner, intermediate and advanced.